-- Reading Specialist: Two full years of successful classroom teaching experience prior to admission. - Library Media Specialist: Two years of teaching experience prior to applying for certification - School Counseling: Two full years of full-time acceptable educational experience prior to applying for certification. - Instructional Leadership: a minimum of three full years of full-time, acceptable professional educational experience in a P-12 setting, which must include at least one full year of full-time P-12 teaching experience.
+- Reading Specialist: Two full years of successful classroom teaching experience prior to admission. - Library Media Specialist: Two years of teaching experience prior to applying for certification - School Counseling: Passing the AECTP, Praxis II Professional School Counselor and the National Counseling Licensure examination prior to applying for certification. - Instructional Leadership: a minimum of three full years of full-time, acceptable professional educational experience in a P-12 setting, which must include at least one full year of full-time P-12 teaching experience.